ibm-cloud-docs/account/service_credentials.md

 Service credential bindings are used to make the details of the connection to a service instance available to an app or a developer.
 Service credential bindings can be of type `app` or `key`.

-A service credential binding is of type `app` when it is a binding between a [service instance](http://v3-apidocs.cloudfoundry.org/version/3.99.0/index.html#service-instances)[: external] and an [application](http://v3-apidocs.cloudfoundry.org/version/3.99.0/index.html#apps){: external}.
+A service credential binding is of type `app` when it is a binding between a [service instance](http://v3-apidocs.cloudfoundry.org/version/3.99.0/index.html#service-instances){}: external} and an [application](http://v3-apidocs.cloudfoundry.org/version/3.99.0/index.html#apps){: external}.
 Not all services support this binding, as some services deliver value to users directly without integration with an application.
 Field `broker_catalog.features.bindable` from [service plan](http://v3-apidocs.cloudfoundry.org/version/3.99.0/index.html#the-service-plan-object){: external} of the service instance can be used to determine if it is bindable.

 A service credential binding is of type `key` when it retrieves only the details of the service instance and makes them available to the developer.